 Once you practice enough, you will be able to make a difference in keeping yourself or others safe in critical and life-threatening situations on the mountains and rocks.

-Basically we are making the knots in two ways:
+We are making the knots in two ways:

 To secure yourself on anchor, carabiner or climbing harness,